juelha/BCM_LearningRule/notes.md

 <figcaption>Modification function according to the book Neuronal Dynamics by Gerstner et al. (2014) </figcaption>
 </a></p></div>

-From the explanation in the paper "The response of favored patterns grows until the mean response is high enough and the state stabilizes" (p.
-36) I would assume
+explanation in the paper: "The response of favored patterns grows until the mean response is high enough and the state stabilizes" (p.
+36)

 ####  Sliding Modification Threshold $\theta$